turingschool/mod-0-curriculum/session4/index.md

 git clone <paste web address>
 ```

-If you clone a repository that you own **OR** you are a collaborator, you will be able to push new changes to that repository, like so:
+If you clone a repository that you own **OR** one where you are a collaborator, you will be able to push new changes to that repository, like so:

 ![pushed changes to a repository on GitHub](images/success.gif)